Gwillyn/HTML-and-CSS-tips/README.md

 ![diagram-3](https://github.com/Gwillyn/HTML-and-CSS-tips/assets/163878088/2aed9225-ebc8-419f-bfe4-87bf85b9d660)
         This diagram represents the spacing of elements. (margin, border, padding, height, content, width).

+      loading="lazy" allows for images or anything to load after the non-lazy items, making slower connection able to see the page without waiing for the thing to load.

+        target="_blank" sets the a element to open in a new tab

 overflow: hidden; (allows for hiding of any element that flows over the page, eliminating scroll bars in the process)

 nav {